openshift-labs/learn-katacoda/gitops/getting-started/03-deploying-sample-application.md

 * ArgoCD's concept of a `Project` is different than OpenShift's.
 Here you're installing the application in ArgoCD's `default` project (`.spec.project`). **NOT** OpenShift's `default` project.
 * The destination server is the server we installed ArgoCD on (noted as `.spec.destination.server`).
 * The manifest repo where the YAML resides and the path to look for the YAML is under `.spec.source`.
 * The `.spec.syncPolicy` is set to `false`.
-Note you can have Argo CD automatically sync the repo.
+Note that you can have Argo CD automatically sync the repo.
 * The last section `.spec.sync` just says what are you comparing the repo to.
 (Basically "Compare the running config to the desired config")

 The `Application` CR (`CustomResource`) can be applied by running the following: